 1. Develop a set routine for when you want to have sex – the same time and same place every week.

-2. Follow exactly the same “plays” and “moves” each time.
+2. Follow the exact same “plays” and “moves” each time.

 3. Drink a lot first so that you’re loosened up.